 Filmmaking classes provide a solid foundation in the fundamental principles of film production, intensive study of production in particular film genres such as documentary, narrative and experimental films, and the abilities necessary to produce and direct a long form project.
 You can view a selection of films that students have made in filmmaking courses here.

 These courses are taught by accomplished filmmakers Lauren Cook and Margo Greenlaw and adjunct instructors with professional experience in film and television.

 Cinema majors that want to pursue film production start with CIN 230 Introduction to Filmmaking.
 Students can take this class as early as their freshman year after completing CIN 150 Introduction to Film.
 In CIN 230, working in small groups, students gain a practical and theoretical understanding of the basic principles of the camera and editing for film production.
-Students make their own short films using high definition cameras and the latest version of the professional editing program Final Cut Pro.
+Students make their own short films using high definition cameras.

-After completing CIN 230, students can take a variety of filmmaking courses such as CIN 330 Topics in Filmmaking, a hands-on production course that provides intensive study in specialized areas of the filmmaking process.
+After completing CIN 230, students can take a variety of filmmaking courses such as CIN 322 Cinematography, CIN 327 Documentary Filmmaking, CIN 331 Animation, and CIN 334 Narrative Filmmaking.
+We also offer CIN 330 Topics in Filmmaking, which provides intensive study in specialized areas of the filmmaking process.
 The topic changes each term and can focus on a particular kind of film, such autobiography or experimental film, or an aspect of film like sound design or lighting.
-Other regularly offered courses are Cinematography, Animation, Documentary filmmaking, and Narrative filmmaking.

 Students that complete Introduction to Filmmaking and another filmmaking course are eligible to take CIN 430 Producing and Directing, the most advanced filmmaking course in the program.
 In this semester-long production workshop students each propose and produce an original narrative short film.